-- Use lean ground beef when making this recipe 93/7 works great.
-If desired, lean ground turkey is also a great option for the recipe.
+Use lean ground beef when making this recipe 93/7 works excellent in this recipe for Hamburger Soup.
+If desired, lean ground turkey is also an excellent option for the method.

-- Use only stronger onions in the recipe for optimal flavor, and I recommend yellow onions.
+Use only more potent onions in the recipe for optimal flavor; I recommend using yellow onions.

 - 1 yellow onion diced

 - 3 cups potatoes diced and peeled before measuring